Displaying Assets Using the Asset Publisher Widget¶

 Web Content Folder

-The Asset Publisher Widget displays assets.
-It has many configuration options.
+The Asset Publisher widget displays assets.
+It has many configuration options that you can use to adapt the way it displays them.
 By default, the Asset Publisher displays abstracts (previews) of recently published assets with links to their full views.
 You can configure the Asset Publisher to display a table of assets, a list of asset titles, or the full content of assets.
 You can also configure it to display specific assets, and choose how many items to display in a list.
 You might use Asset Publisher to display chosen content types, recent content, or content by tags and categories.

 Publishing Mixed Content¶

 Since the Asset Publisher widget publishes assets, it excels at publishing mixed content types like images, documents, blogs, and of course, web content.
 This helps create a more dynamic website. you can place user-created wiki entries, blog posts, or message board messages in context with your web content.